 IRELAND WEATHER: Weather forecast for Ireland for the coming days from Met Eireann

-The weather forecast for Ireland for the coming days from Met Eireann is for the weather to continue showery over the coming days but improving for the Bank Holiday weekend with fewer showers and milder conditions.
+The weather forecast for Ireland for the coming days from Met Eireann is for the weather to be generally unsettled with some very wet and windy weather at times.
+Becoming very mild for a time midweek.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.